isomerpages/mol-services/_get-digitally-ready/00-get-digital.md

 ### Get subsidized WiFi connectivity at home

-The Home Access Programme aims to provide eligible Singaporean families with 2 years of subsidised fibre broadband connectivity.
+The Home Access Scheme aims to provide eligible Singaporean families with 2 years of subsidised fibre broadband connectivity.
 Families without full-time student may choose to bundle the broadband, with a tablet or smartphone.

 Find out more about how you and your family may qualify and apply <a href="https://www.imda.gov.sg/programme-listing/home-access" target="_blank">here.</a>